Guide to CTi

 Of all sporting injuries, damage to the knee is one of the most common.

-Just think about what a knee can be subjected to in sports such as football, rugby, squash and tennis.
+Just think about what a knee can be subjected to in sports such as football, rugby, netball, squash and tennis.

 Consider how easy it is to stress the knee joint from a particular direction by twisting or changing direction quickly.
-Now think of the forces going through the knee when we compete / participate in sports like motocross, skiing, snowboarding, wakeboarding, mountain biking, rodeo, etc. The potential for stress to the knee increases dramatically.
+Now think of the forces going through the knee when we compete / participate in sports like motocross, skiing, windsurfing, wakeboarding, mountain biking, etc. The potential for stress to the knee increases dramatically.
 As sports have evolved, the demands on athletes’ bodies and the potential for injuries have increased dramatically.

 Damage to the ligaments in the knee is by far the most common sporting injury, of which 40% of all ACL injuries occur as a result of extreme sports.
-The ligaments in the knee help to stabilize the joint.
+The ligaments in the knee help to stabilise the joint.